eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 S(B) = t\cdot1 + (t+1)\cdot s = t + (t+1)s=t + ts + s
 $$

 However, since $$ts\geq 1$$, we have that $$S(B)\geq t+1+s > S(A)$$.
-Thus, B has a higher total score than A, despite more voters preferring A over B. This violates the BCC condition, so any non-Approval voting system is not BCC.
+Thus, B has a higher total score than A, despite more voters preferring A over B. This violates the SCC condition, so any non-Approval voting system is not SCC.
 QED.

 The key insight here is that by allowing fractional approvals, we can create situations where a minority-preferred candidate snakes ahead in total score by accumulating many small fractional approvals from voters who prefer the other candidate.
 This is impossible in Approval voting, where each voter can only give a full approval or disapproval.

 ### An Example

-In the appendix of my [other post](../practicalapproval/){:target="_blank"}, I gave an example for a BCC failure in a 0, 1, 2 scoring system.
+In the appendix of my [other post](../practicalapproval/){:target="_blank"}, I gave an example for a SCC failure in a 0, 1, 2 scoring system.
 And, of course, thd above construction works for any non-Approval cardinal system.
 But let's do something less conventional to illustrate the generality of the above proof.

 As an example, consider a system where voters can give scores 0, 1, or 100.
 We can normalize this to scores 0, 0.01, and 1, giving us $$s=0.01$$.
 Then, we have $$t=\text{ceil}(100)=100$$.
 Thus, we have the following profile when we un-normalize: